thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 path-to-output.p8 --minify --preserve "*.*"`

+Further, you can choose to preserve *all* globals and table members, which additionally allows you to freely access _ENV through strings.

+`python shrinko8.py path-to-input.p8 path-to-output.p8 --minify --preserve "*,*.*"`

 ## Advanced renaming requirements

 While the above is enough for simpler carts, there are some advanced usecases with more complex requirements: